Hello, The Ohio State University. I'm a Buckeye for life.

 There were a couple of basic business principles that were completely ignored here, and considering the Fisher College of Business is only a 3-wood from Ohio Stadium it's alarming that they were abandoned.
 First, pricing: It's not some superfluous concept; educated people in your email directory - some of whom are currently paying tuition - could have helped you with this.
-It's the second P in Porter's five forces analysis.
-Only Product comes before Price.
+It's the second P of the five in marketing: Only Product comes before Price.

 You did not build this brand.
 You can only damage or improve it.